junobuild/docs/docs/pricing.md

 Please note that additional transaction fees may be introduced in the future, and pricing and models are subject to change.

+---

 ## Estimating Costs

-Below are a few examples of costs provided for explanatory purposes only and without guarantee.
-Please note that these cost estimates are subject to change and may vary depending on network conditions and usage patterns.
+Below are a few examples of costs provided for explanatory purposes only.
+Actual costs may vary depending on network conditions and usage patterns.

 :::tip